CCEMGroupTCD/DARTassembler/README.md

     DARTassembler assembler --path assembly_input.yml

 ## Documentation
-The documentation of DART (TODO: LINK) will show you how to install and use DART.
+The documentation of DART under [https://dartassembler.readthedocs.io](https://dartassembler.readthedocs.io) will show you how to install and use DART.

 ## How to cite DART
 Please cite our paper[1].